Faculty Development Grants

 Faculty Development Grants are awarded through a peer review process.
 Proposals will be reviewed by members of the Faculty Affairs Committee.

 Grant monies are allocated each academic year in two cycles: spring and fall.
 The total amount available for each academic year varies, depending on availability of funds.
-No award shall exceed $1,000.
-Funds are generally distributed 60% for the spring cycle and 40% for fall cycle.

 The committee strives to review all applications and allocate the available monies within 30 days following the deadline.
 There are often delays associated with the approval of travel and expenses at the division level.
 Please take this into consideration when submitting your application.